Locations:

 Advertisement

-You should keep doing CPR until the person revives or a paramedic arrives.
-If you get tired, another bystander can switch places with you.
+You should keep doing CPR until the person starts breathing or a paramedic arrives.
+If you get tired, another person can switch places with you.

-CPR comes with risks because of how hard chest compressions have to be to keep blood circulating.
+CPR comes with risks because of how hard the chest compressions have to be to keep blood circulating.
 It’s possible to break ribs and injure organs within the chest during CPR.
-Still, it’s worth the risk to save a person’s life.
+But this risk is worth it to try to save a person’s life.

 Advertisement